adelegard/leedelegardyoga/content/about.md

 Witness.<br>

-Try to see the shape of what you don’t yet know.
+Try to see the shape of what you don’t yet know.<br>
 And feel  that it is not you<br>
-and you are not it.
+and you are not it.<br>
 Breathe into that distance<br>
 because in that space    between